 The Senior Project Committee will convene to discuss all senior projects.
 If your project is approved, you will receive an email, and you are done!
 If there are concerns or questions about your project, your Faculty Advisor will reach out to explain what information is still needed, as well as make suggestions on how to proceed with revising your project.

-The committee will meet again to discuss the revised proposal and you will receive notification as to whether your project was approved or denied by Friday, April 29.
+The committee will meet again to discuss the revised proposal and you will receive notification as to whether your project was approved or denied.

 To undertake a senior project, a student must be in good standing academically.
 In “good standing” means that a student’s level of achievement has not diminished appreciably during the second semester and that all assignments have been completed.
 Students “not in good standing” will be asked to complete all outstanding work before beginning a project OR they may be denied permission to undertake a project.